 “Everyone has a say in what our music is,” Baldwin says.
 “It takes all of us together.”

-In addition to Baldwin and Galan, the band includes Cat’s brother Alex Galan on lead guitar, Sam Lynch on bass, Blake Hunter on drums, and the latest addition, Sebastian Strevens on saxophone.
+In addition to Baldwin and Galan, the band includes Evan Hooker on lead guitar, Jake Parler on bass, and Blake Hunter on drums.
 In various combinations, the members have known each other for years and played acoustic gigs, church gigs, and more before settling into the current collective arrangement of Bellavida.

 It is the common currency of their friendships both in and out of the band context that informs the Bellavida experience live.
 Easygoing, relatable and instantly engaging on stage, the interplay between Baldwin’s focused, serious nature and Galan’s soaring harmonies and solo vocal turns is at the heart of the Bellavida sound.
 Instruments swirl in and out of the mix as each arrangement requires, with the violin, keyboard, and saxophone cutting through the usual guitar-bass-drums lineup to offer a different sort of pop-rock.